-We like simplicity and this one trumps them all, just put a sheet over the windscreen to stop it getting frosted over at night!
+We like simplicity and this one trumps them all, just put a bed sheet or plastic sheet over the windscreen to stop it getting frosted overnight!

 7) Winter Safety check

-And it’s as simple as that, here are a few little pointers
+And it’s as simple as that, these are a few little pointers

 to get everyone through the winter.